Close

 VGstockstudio/Shutterstock.com

-Different things happen in life, and our desires and plans are not always fully realized.
+Different events happen in life, and our desires and plans are not always fully realized.
 A beloved husband may turn out not to be so ideal, the child’s father may abandon you, or pass away.
-Despite all of that, the child has already been born, and they require your support and understanding.
+Despite all of that, the child is here, and they require your support and understanding.

 More than one long-term study has found that “a calm mother is key to a calm baby”—this is the formula that psychologists mention from time to time.
-Therefore, it is important to start educational work with yourself by addressing the following points:
+Therefore, it is important to start learning by addressing the following points:

-- Get rid of the feeling of guilt.
+2. Put feelings of guilt behind you.
 It is not your fault that your family is incomplete.
 This also does not mean that your family is inferior to others.
-Your assurance that the mom and the child form a family will give your baby the confidence that the world is good and safe.
+Your assurance that the mom and the child form a great family will give your daughter or son confidence that the world is good and safe.

-- Master the skill of time management and delegate responsibilities.
-Involve those who are not indifferent in the upbringing of the child, such as relatives, friends, or other families.
-Moreover, it is possible that paying for babysitting services could be a more profitable solution than sick leave.
+3. Master the skill of time management and delegate responsibilities.
+Involve those who want to be engaged in the upbringing of the child, such as relatives, friends, or other families.
+When needed, such as when a child is ill, paying for babysitting services could be a more profitable solution than sick leave.
+If needed and in small doses, child-appropriate media will give you time for a shower and a cup of tea.
 Remember that there are no unresolvable situations.
-In the worst-case scenario, YouTube and cartoons will give you up to one hour of free time for a shower and a cup of tea.

-- Maintain a decent image of the dad.
+4. Maintain a positive image of the dad.
 Remember that this is the man you fell in love with and with whom you have a child.
-What happened between you should not matter to the child.
-It is important for them to know that they were born from two good people, as this would mean that they are a good person, too.
+What happened regarding why you are not together is between you and your former partner and not the child.
+They need to know that they were born from two good people, as this would mean that they are a good person, too.

-- For a boy, if possible, find a person who can give a worthy example of male behavior or positive masculine attributes in the people around you.
+5. Find a person who can serve as a worthy example of male behavior or positive masculine attributes.
 It can be an uncle, godfather, grandfather, or coach.
-It is important that the child feels a positive attitude towards themselves, and that they can get advice and support in difficult times.
-Perhaps this example could also be set by the father or the stepfather.
-However, do not put pressure on either the children or the father.
+Someone who can help the child develop a positive attitude toward themselves, and from whom they can get advice and support in difficult times.

-- Involve the child in the life of the family in a gradual way.
-In adolescence, the child is able to take responsibility for their studies and self-care.
-Yes, a child is not a husband or a psychologist, but they aren’t weak-willed creatures either.
-Children enjoy helping their parents if the parents feel grateful.
+6. Involve the child in the life of the family in an age-appropriate way.
+In late childhood and certainly in adolescence, the child is able to take responsibility for their studies and self-care.
+Yes, a child is not a husband or a counselor, but they aren’t weak-willed creatures either.
+Children enjoy helping their mother in the running of the household if they see they are being asked to do so in ways that they can truly manage.
+Having the gratitude of mom is icing on the cake.

 Remember that each day will make it easier for you.
-Sleepless nights, endless purchases of clothes, whims, illnesses, and homework will go away.
-One day the child will grow up and become an independent person, and it would be nice if both of you are ready for this.
+Sleepless nights, endless purchases of clothes, whims, illnesses, and homework will end.
+One day, the child will grow up and become an independent person, and it will be a smoother and more enjoyable transition if both of you are ready for this.

 Inspiring Stories of Single Mothers Raising Happy Children